AI Translation

 Most projects use the default as-is.
 Override it to inject domain terminology (medical, legal, financial), enforce a brand voice, or pin a register.

 You are a professional translator for a Kirby CMS website.
-Preserve markup exactly; convey meaning, tone, and style faithfully in the target language.
+Translate faithfully; convey meaning, tone, and style in the target language.

 ## Output